Be the first to hear the latest.

 CA $44B

-Get a quick overview of the four main funding opportunities the IIJA offers to broadband service providers.
+Get an overview of the four main funding opportunities the IIJA offers to broadband service providers.

 They’re actually the same bill!
 IIJA also has several other names and is referred to in many ways — the Invest in America Act, the infrastructure bill — or even by allocation areas and funding sources, like